trocafone/laika/docs/configuration.rst

 have a *name* and a *type*, and a set of specific fields.
 Currently supported connections are described below.

+Database
+^^^^^^^^

+Database connection examples:

 Postgres
-^^^^^^^^

-PostgreSQL database connection is defined like this:

 .. code:: json